 If your breast cancer is estrogen receptor-positive (ER+) or progesterone receptor-positive (PR+), you may be a candidate for hormonal treatment, which is used to reduce or regulate the activity of your hormones.

 HER2 (human epidermal growth factor receptor 2) is a protein that controls cell growth and repair.
 Cancer cells that have high levels of HER2 tend to grow quickly and respond well to anti-HER2 therapy.
 A woman whose tumor cells have greater-than-normal levels of HER2 is considered HER2-positive.
 A woman whose tumor cells have normal levels of HER2 is considered HER2-negative.

-Genomic Testing with Oncotype DX -- Take Charge of your Cancer Journey
+Genomic Testing with the Oncotype DX test -- Take Charge of your Cancer Journey

-If you have been diagnosed with early-stage invasive breast cancer or DCIS, you may be eligible for the Oncotype DX breast cancer test, a genomic breast cancer test that looks at the activity of certain genes in your tumor to provide personalized information that is not available from any other test or measure.
+If you have been diagnosed with early-stage invasive breast cancer or DCIS, you may be eligible for the Oncotype DX Breast DCIS Score test, a genomic breast cancer test that looks at the activity of certain genes in your tumor to provide individualized information that is not available from any other test or measure.